academe/OmniPay-Payone/README.md

 // The portal key must be provided.
 // This will be used to verify the hash sent with the transaction status notification.
+// PAYONE will send an MD5 hash at all times.
+This is subject to change and will support
+// the option to use a SHA2-384 hash eventually.
 $gateway->setPortalKey('Ab12Cd34Ef56Gh78');

 $server_request = $gateway->acceptNotification();